Queens Plaza station: Track layout

-West of the station, westbound M and nighttime E trains cross to the express track from the local track.
+West of the station, nighttime E trains cross to the express track from the local track.
 R trains stay on the local tracks, which split to the BMT Broadway Line via the 60th Street Tunnel to Manhattan and the IND Crosstown Line to Brooklyn.
-The connection to the Crosstown Line is not currently used in revenue service, while the 60th Street Tunnel Connection is used by R trains.
-The express tracks, used by E and M trains, continue to Court Square–23rd Street at Long Island City before they travel through the 53rd Street Tunnel to Manhattan.
+The connection to the Crosstown Line is not currently used in revenue service, having last been used in 2010 by the G train, while the 60th Street Tunnel Connection is used by R trains.
+The express tracks, used by E and F trains, continue to Court Square–23rd Street at Long Island City before they travel through the 53rd Street Tunnel to Manhattan.

-East of the station, eastbound M and nighttime E trains cross from the express track to the local track; after which, the tunnel widens to include a lay-up track that forms from the two express tracks and then merges with the northbound express track.
+East of the station, nighttime E trains cross from the express track to the local track; after which, the tunnel widens to include a lay-up track that forms from the two express tracks and then merges with the northbound express track.
 This storage track was formerly used to turn around G trains that terminated at Queens Plaza up to 1997; this track is now used to store R trains that get taken out of service at Queens Plaza during late evening hours.
 The tunnel then widens again to allow the IND 63rd Street Line ramps to rise and lead trains to merge with either the local or express tracks.